 Welcome to The Malthouse Surgery

 The doctors and staff at The Malthouse Surgery in Abingdon are proud to offer the highest standard of patient-centred healthcare.
-Despite COVID we continue to run many clinics for the management of chronic diseases such as asthma and diabetes and offer a wide variety of other medical services including antenatal and postnatal care, minor surgery, childhood vaccinations and well-person check-ups.
-Ideally inteh current climate call the surgery to make an appointment, only if this is the most appropriate and practical way for you to contact us should you make an appointment by visiting.
+We run many clinics for the management of chronic diseases such as asthma and diabetes and offer a wide variety of other medical services including antenatal and postnatal care, minor surgery, childhood vaccinations and well-person check-ups.
+To make an appointment call the Surgery for non GP appointments or visit the Surgery.
+For urgent on the day appointments call the Surgery, for routine medical issues that are not urgent for the day you can book an appointment via patient access with your chosen GP.
+If this is not the most appropriate and practical way for you to contact us because for example you have a disability or english is not your main language visit or call us.
 We have a range of different staff to support you, including GPs, nurse, HCA, Clinical Pharmacist, physiotherapist and care navigator.
-As we have done for the past 5 years (so pre COVID) all urgent on the day appointments with a GP are initially by telephone triage, while for non urgent routine appointments with a GP you should use e-consult, available through a link on this website.
-You should not enter the practice without an appointment unless this is the only way or most appropriate way you can contact the surgery, for repeat prescription requests please use patient access or drop your request in the letterbox at the side of the entrance door.
+As we have done for the past 5 years (so pre COVID) all urgent on the day appointments with a GP are initially by telephone triage.
+For repeat prescription requests please use patient access or drop your request in the letterbox at the side of the entrance door.
 For more serious conditions where you feel there is a need for you to see a clinician urgently (within 24 hours), you will be telephone triaged during the day by a duty GP and they will discuss your medical condition and decide appropriate action, if you are invited to visit the surgery please check in at reception a maximum of 5 minutes before your appointment time and always wear a mask.

 Training Future General Practitioners